Sathish14325/CODECLAUSE_TASK_1_RECIPE_BOOK/README.md

 # Recipe Book Website

-This is a simple recipe book website designed to showcase various recipes.
-Users can browse through different categories of recipes, search for specific recipes, and even contribute their own recipes to the collection.
+This is a simple recipe book website designed to showcase various recipes. contribute their own recipes to the collection.

 ## Technologies Used